 The Shearwater Perdix AI is quite a robust dive computer that can accompany you on your diving career whether you’re a casual recreational diver or someone that looking for a dive computer for more technical diving.

-Established in 2004, Shearwater Research quickly became known for creating compelling dive computers with a logical user interface, robust, and reliable, with the introduction of the Petrel dive computer.
+Established in 2004, Shearwater Research quickly became known for creating robust and reliable dive computers with a logical user interface with the introduction of the Petrel dive computer.

 After listening to customer feedback, Shearwater has now developed the Perdix to be a more sleek, low profile design without sacrificing any features or reliability.
 It’s the perfect upgrade from the Petrel, just in a lighter and compact package.